 Each project in Fonn is represented with a dot or point in a graph.
 The closer each of the points are, the more similar the projects are.
 However, how can very large and complex construction projects be represented as a single dot on a graph?
 (Figure 1)

 There are a few steps.
 First, domain expertise and artificial intelligence is needed to identify distinctive features of construction projects.
 Next, algorithms are applied to quantitatively represent them for use in machine learning.
 Finally, we interpret what similarity and dissimilarity means for each feature separately as well as for the whole project.
 This process in AI or machine learning is called “representation, learning and clustering”.
 (Figure 2) We then use this data to compare characteristics of similar projects.

 By enabling the use of data to evaluate and compare similar or different characteristics of projects, Fonn uses “Project Heartrate” as an intuitive tool for understanding a project’s “Health”.

 So, how does a Project Heartrate work?
-It visualizes all the events happening within a project such as updates, deletes, discussions, schedules, tasks, issues. etc.; and tracks them across the project.
-As we see in Figure 3, these communications are occurring regularly within the project and are actively being documented.
+It visualizes all the events happening within a project such as updates, deletes, discussions, schedules, tasks, and issues; and tracks them across the project.
+As we see in Figure 3, these communications are occurring with regularity within the project and are actively being documented.
 The results are an active, bright red “heartrate” indicator and subsequently a “healthy” project.
-That is--workers are actively addressing issues, collaborating on solutions, documenting changes, and remaining productive.
+That is, workers are actively addressing issues, collaborating on solutions, and remaining productive.

 Alternatively, if project activity is reflected with a pale, anemically pink heartrate indicator (Figure 4), it can be identified as “unhealthy” (lack of communication, not documenting issues, incomplete tasks, etc.).
 It then serves as a guide for project managers to take measures to “defibrillate” and get the project back on track.